Make a Day of It!

 Just a few minutes from the beach, you will discover a “New World”on Roanoke Island.
 With charming boutiques, art galleries, sidewalk cafes and a working waterfront, there’s something for the whole family.

-The theatre opens for seating at 7:30 (7:00 on Mondays), but the rain-shelters are open at 6:00.
+The theatre opens for seating at 7:00, but the rain-shelters are open at 6:00.
 Restrooms, gift shop and concessions are available.

-The play begins promptly at 8:00 (7:30 on Mondays).
+The play begins promptly at 7:30.
 Late arrivals will be seated at the discretion of the house manager.

 The drama is performed in two one hour acts with a 15 minute intermission.

 Backstage Tours are especially recommended for parties with children, last approximately one hour, and are limited to just 50 people per group.
-Tours depart from the box office at 7:00 (6:30 on Mondays).
-This exclusive backstage access is ONLY available when you purchase The Big Deal!
+Tours depart from the box office at 6:30.
+This exclusive backstage access is included when you purchase The VIP Package or the Character Dinner Package.
+You may also purchase single tickets for the tour for $8 per person.

 - “An awesome experience”